threefoldtecharchive/jumpscaleX_core/docs/Internals/baseclasses/TestTools.md

         self._tests_run(name=name)
 ```

-**Note:** `name` can be used for run only one of these test files under tests directory and it can be file name or part of the file name.
+**Note:** `name` can be used for running only one of these test files under tests directory and it can be file name or part of the file name.

 ## Report